-I simply couldn’t imagine than any fancy cocktail could be good enough to endure the hassle of an overpacked bar.
+I simply couldn’t imagine that any fancy DIY cocktail could be good enough to endure the hassle of an overpacked bar.
 Or be worth the exorbitant price.

 Against my better judgement, I let my friend take me along to experience the difference.
-After weaving my way through the thick crowd of excited fans, I ordered the bar’s special, a rum-based drink.
-Still skeptical, I watched the mixologist closely.
+After weaving my way through the thick crowd of excited fans, I ordered the bar’s special, signature cocktail, a rum-based drink.
+Still sceptical, I watched the mixologist closely.

-The next five minutes changed my whole perspective on the subject.
+The next five minutes changed my whole perspective on the subject of cocktail making.